Spring Nature Safari ~ May 1-3, 2026

 7:15 Welcome

 Guided day hikes begin 8:00 - 8:45 am.
 We will be exploring rich, diverse ecosystems to find interesting flora and fauna.
-Lunches on-site.
+The registration link has available lunch or breakfast options at an additional cost.

 7:15 - Announcements

-nighttime activities are weather dependant and will be announced during the weekend.
+• Optional night-time activities are weather and wildlife dependant and will be announced during the weekend.

 What Made It Special in 2025